Carreau/phd-dissertation/parts/part2.rst

 ..
 2

-The optical trap is build on an inverted microscope (Olympus, IX71) equipped with a fluorescence (200W mercury lamp, Osram, Munich, Germany).
-The sample is observed through a Olympus 60X water immersion objective (Olympus) with numerical aperture NA=1.2, that also serves at entry point for the laser of the optical tweezer.
+The optical trap is built on an inverted microscope (Olympus, IX71) equipped with a fluorescence (200W mercury lamp, Osram, Munich, Germany).
+The sample is observed through an Olympus 60X water immersion objective (Olympus) with numerical aperture NA=1.2, that also serves at the entry point of the optical tweezer laser.
 The light source is an infrared fiber laser (:math:`\lambda=1064nm`, YLP-1-1064, IPG, Germany).
-X, Y positioning and stiffness of the trapping force are controlled by 2 Acousto Optic Deflectors (AODs, AA-Optoelectronics, France) that are placed  in the conjugated plane of the back focal plane of the objective.
+The X, Y positionings and the trapping force stiffness are controlled by 2 Acousto Optic Deflectors (AODs, AA-Optoelectronics, France) that are placed  in the conjugated plane of the objective back focal plane .
-Multiple traps can be achieved by switching the laser between multiple positions within a switching time in the order of 5 µs, and resting on each position 20µs or more.
+Multiple traps can be achieved by switching the laser between multiple positions within a switching time, in the order of 5 µs, and resting on each position 20µs or more.

-..
-The phenomenon of ghost trap can be avoid by automatically aligning the trap on
-.. one of the AOD axis or decreasing the laser power to zero during each
-.. transition but doubling the required transition between position time.

-Light refracted by the trapped sample is collected by a 40X (N.A:0.9, Olympus) water immersion objective and imaged on a quadrant photodiode (QPD) conjugated with the back focal plane of the light collection objective.
-Signals from the QPD (:math:`\Delta X, \Delta Y` and :math:`\Sigma`) are sampled at 500kHz, by a Digital To Analogic Aquisition card (NI PCIe-6363, National Instruments, Austin, Texas), controlled using a custom written Labview software (National Instruments) coupled with Matlab (Mathworks, Natick, MA).
-Raw signals are preprocessed by binning all voltage measured during the time the laser rest (typically 20µs) at one position.
-Finally the mean and standard deviation for each trap visit is stored for further processing.
+Light refracted by the trapped sample is collected by a 40X (N.A:0.9, Olympus) water immersion objective, and imaged on a quadrant photodiode (QPD) conjugated with the back focal plane of the light collection objective.
+Signals from the QPD (:math:`\Delta X, \Delta Y` and :math:`\Sigma`) are sampled at 500kHz, by a Digital To Analogic Aquisition card (NI PCIe-6363, National Instruments, Austin, Texas) and controlled by a custom written Labview software (National Instruments) coupled with Matlab (Mathworks, Natick, MA).
+Raw signals are preprocessed by binning all voltages measured during the laser resting time (typically 20µs, at one position).
+Finally, the mean and standard deviation for each trap visit is stored for further processing.

-The trap stiffness is inferred from bead radius, laser power, number of present traps and control experiment data.
-In control experiments the trap stiffness is calibrated using the power spectral density method, and was determined to be as high as 80 pN/µm at full laser power (119mW) for a single trap.
+The trap stiffness is inferred from bead radius, laser power, number of present traps and controlled experiment data.
+In controlled experiments, the trap stiffness was calibrated using the power spectral density method, and was determined to be as high as 80 pN/µm at full laser power (119mW) for a single trap.
-In the case of multiplexing two traps as used in this work, both traps were calibrated before the experiment.
+In the case of multiplexing, both traps as used in this work, were calibrated before the experiment.
-Coarse positioning of the sample is done through a pair of micrometer precision screws capable of translating the microscope stage in X and Y.  Finer positioning in X,Y and Z direction are done with the help of a 3D piezo stage with an accessible range of 80 µm in each direction and a sub-micrometer accuracy.
+The sample coarse positioning was achieved through a pair of micrometer precision screws, capable of translating the microscope stage in X and Y, and finer positionings in X,Y and Z directions  with the help of a 3D piezo stage, with an accessible range of 80 µm in each direction and a sub-micrometer accuracy.

 Oocyte